 When I have time, I love letting my hair air dry.
 The curls are more defined and I have less frizz than when I diffuse, but when I want volume, I have to put curl definition on the back burner.
 My favorite way of diffusing is to let my hair air dry about half-way, then use the diffuser on the low heat setting.
 The key is diffusing your hair upside down, since this dries the roots in the opposite direction of the way they grow.
 I dry in sections, gathering one at a time in the diffuser cup, bringing it up to the root and holding it there for a few seconds.
 If I’m diffusing completely wet hair, I use the high setting or else it takes forever to dry.
 Once dry, I always blast my hair with the cool setting to help seal the cuticle.

 The photo above is actually second day hair.
-After sleeping with my hair in a pineapple, I flipped my hair upside down, shook the curls loose from the root, and used Ouidad’s Botanical Boost Refreshing Spray to spruce them up.
-Another trick I learned recently to create volume is to use a pick.
-Yep, an afro pick.
+After sleeping with my hair in a pineapple, I flipped my hair upside down, shook the curls loose from the root, and used the Ouidad Botanical Boost Refreshing Spray to spruce them up.
+Another trick I learned to create volume is to use a pick.
 It works great on fine hair because you can lift the root and separate the curls without causing a lot of frizz.
 Again, I find I get the most volume if I flip my hair upside down and lift from the root.
 A pick is also a great tool if you want to achieve the classic Diana Ross look.

 If you have any tricks for achieving volume on fine curly hair, please let me know!